wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The data granularity for alert checking is 1 minute.
 The alert checking process:

-1. Evaluates the query you specified as the alert condition.
+1. Evaluates the ts() expression you specified in the alert condition.
-1. Implicitly aligns the query's result values by grouping them into 1-minute buckets.
+1. Implicitly aligns the returned values by grouping them into 1-minute buckets.
-1. Summarizes the result values within each group by averaging them.
+1. Summarizes the values within each bucket by averaging them.
-1. Tests each average value (1 per minute) to see whether it is 0 or non-zero.
+1. Tests each average value (1 per minute) against the alert condition to see whether it evaluates to 0 (false) or non-zero (true).

+**Example**

-For example, say 5 data values are reported by a metric between 12:11:00pm and 12:11:59pm.
-The alert checking process evaluates these data values against the alert condition to produce a series of result values, also between 12:11:00pm and 12:11:59pm.
-The average of these 5 result values is then returned as a summarization data point at 12:11:00pm.
+Suppose your alert condition is `ts(my.metric) > 4`, and `my.metric` reports 5 data values (9, 9, 9, 3, 9) between 12:11:00pm and 12:11:59pm.
+The alert checking process averages these 5 values to produce a single summarization data point at 12:11:00pm.
+The value of this summarization point (7.8) evaluates to true (7.8 > 4).

-**Note** If you want a different summarization strategy, then you can use the [`align()`](ts_align.html) function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.
+**Note:** If you want a different summarization strategy, then you can explicitly use the [`align()`](ts_align.html) function in your alert condition, with parameters specifying a 1-minute time window and your preferred summarization method.

 ## Alert Check Time Window